imansprn/telegraf/README.md

 - Generates detailed blog posts using DeepSeek AI
 - Publishes content to WordPress automatically
 - Runs as a web service with scheduled tasks
-- Implements clean architecture with design patterns:
+- Implements clean architecture with design patterns
-  - Factory Pattern for service management
-  - Strategy Pattern for content generation
-  - Singleton Pattern for configuration

 ## Project Structure